kokossas/coin_clash/README.md

 ## Contributing

 1. Check the `TASK.md` file for current development tasks
-2. Create a feature branch from `migration`
+2. Create a feature branch from the current phase branch
 3. Implement your changes with tests
 4. Submit a pull request

 ## License

 [License information]